YePererva/Electronics-SVG/README.md

 # Electronics-SVG
-Some vector images of electronic components
+Vector images of electronic components / boards created in InkScape.